adamcharnock/lightbus/README.md

 **Collaborators** - Currently it is just me, @adamcharnock.
 These things are more sustainable with multiple people.
 See below…

+**Microservices** - I am uncertain of the suitability of broker-based message transport for microservice architectures.
+In particular, I’ve seen latencies of around 300ms (via Celery) while waiting for a task to return a response.
+This is fine for offline processes, but would probably but too slow for serving HTTP requests to users.
+Is it acceptable to discount this use case?
+Can these latencies be reduced?
+Could/should ZeroMQ be used to return the responses?

 ## Get involved!

 I’d much prefer to work on this as a team.
-Input at the design stage will also be particularly important, but coding and maintenance help is also excellent.
+Input at the design stage will be particularly important, but coding and maintenance help is also excellent.

 I’m hoping the implementation can be kept small and sleek, and I imagine this will be a slow burn over 12ish months.